 The Leeds School of Theology is built on our five key values

-Loving God with our whole selves We are disciples of Christ and are seeking to live lives that demonstrate a deepening relationship
+Loving God with our whole selves We are disciples of Christ seeking to live in a way that demonstrates our deepening relationship with him.

-Learning how to think theologically Our aim is not just to transfer information but to help you aquire the skills to think theologically for yourself.
+Learning how to think theologically Our aim is not just to transfer information but to equip with the skills to think theologically for yourself.

-Growing together in a diverse community We believe that healthy theology is done best in community, learning from one another and our experiences even when we disagree.
+Growing together in a diverse community We believe that healthy theology is done best in community, learning from one another and our experiences.

 Pursuing a theology that leads to love If our theology is not leading us to love God and one another more we’re doing our theology wrong!

-Honouring God’s word and his church We believe that Scripture is inspired, revelatory and authoritative and so we want to honour the text as we learn.
-Our theology should encourage us to build up and love the church not be divisive or look to tear it down.
+Honouring God’s word and his church We believe that Scripture is inspired, revelatory, authoritative and is our starting point.
+We are part of God’s church and our theology should encourage us to build up and love the church.

 Each morning we gather all together for worship and breakfast before breaking off into our year groups for teaching.
 The days are structured around a mix of teaching, Q&A, small group discussion and practising the various theological and hermeneutical tools we learn.